Perspective | Airline passenger traffic dropped in the pandemic. But TSA seized more guns than ever.

 But a faulty memory is not an acceptable excuse for Watson Coleman.

-Noting that 86 percent of the guns TSA finds are loaded, “it is hard for me to believe 90 percent of people that get caught with a gun in their bag forgot they had it.
+Noting that 86 percent of the guns the TSA finds are loaded, “it is hard for me to believe 90 percent of people that get caught with a gun in their bag forgot they had it.
 And even if they did forget they had it, it is still an illegal act, and we need to be treating it as such.”

 The danger of guns at airports was demonstrated in November, when a passenger attempted to get through security in Atlanta with a firearm in his bag.